LucaCappelletti94/diesel-builders/README.md

 A type-safe builder pattern library for [Diesel](https://diesel.rs) that handles complex table relationships including arbitrary inheritance (e.g. chains, DAG dependencies), foreign keys, and both mandatory and optional triangular dependencies.
 Diesel Builders provides compile-time guarantees for proper insertion order and referential integrity in databases with complex schemas.

-It additionally offers ergonomic APIs for getting/setting column values and associated builders and models.
+It additionally offers ergonomic APIs for getting/setting column values and associated builders and models, and serde support.

 ## Installation